-is the ACC's worldwide suite of data registries helping hospitals and private practices measure and improve the quality of cardiovascular care they provide.
+is the ACC's suite of data registries helping hospitals and private practices measure and improve the quality of cardiovascular care they provide.
 The NCDR encompasses six hospital-based registries and one outpatient registry, making it the most comprehensive outcomes-based quality improvement program in the United States.
 With growing domestic and international participation, the NCDR currently has more than 2,400 hospitals and nearly 1,000 outpatient providers participating.

 A trusted resource, the NCDR has developed clinical modules that support the areas of cardiovascular care where quality can be measured, benchmarked, and improved to make a difference in patients' lives.
 With 18 million patient records, the NCDR has the deep clinical data needed to provide an evidence-based rationale that informs treatment choices and lowers treatment costs.